Daily Life in Prague

 You may print at the hotel for 3CZK a page or at Copy General (Londýnská 57) for 2,50CZK under 100 pages and 2,20 above 100 pages.
-Copying at Copy General may be done by PSP staff members (contact the staff).
+One the TAs will be in charge of printing for classes and conferences (more at Orientation.)

 Medical and Dental

 There are several options for medical, dental, or emergency care.
 English speaking facilities are available at: Doctor – Health Centre Prague, International Clinic (Vodičkova 28, www.doctor-prague.cz), at the Polyclinic at Národní (Národní 9, poliklinikanarodni.cz/en/) or at Canadian Medical Care (several clinics, see website for details, www.cmcpraha.cz/en-US) A pharmacy open 24 hours a day is at Palackého 5 in the Old Town and at Vítězné náměstí 13, Prague 6.
 There is also a pharmacy just down the street from the hotel on your way to the tram stop which is open from 7am to 6pm on weekdays only.
 Generally, you will have to pay about 1000-1500 CZK upfront per doctor´s visit, even if you have travel insurance.
 Most importantly: Do not hesitate to contact PSP staff with your medical needs.
 They will assist you both in scheduling an appointment and getting you to your appointment.
 They may also pick up medication for you.
 (See next page for medical contacts.)

 Doctor´s appointment contacts (enter +420 first if calling from a non-Czech phone):

 Doctor – Health Centre Prague: 603 433 833, 603 481 361